 "1.2.
 Special provisions for vehicles equipped with an ADS

 For vehicles of categories X and Y, all tests in this annex shall be conducted, and all respective requirements shall be fulfilled.
-The in-service conformity test shall be conducted using dedicated methods, which may include assigning way points to define the test route, selection of different modes or any other method subject to agreement between the vehicle manufacturer and the technical service, ensuring that the test accurately reflects normal driving patterns.
+The in-service conformity test shall be conducted using dedicated methods, which may include assigning way points to define the test route, selection of different modes or any other method subject to agreement between the vehicle manufacturer and the Type Approval Authority, ensuring that the test accurately reflects normal driving patterns.

 For vehicles equipped with an ADS, other than those of categories X and Y, the in-service conformity test shall be performed at least in the manual driving mode.
-Tests do not have to be performed in ADS mode providing the manufacturer can demonstrate to the technical service that the same performance can be achieved whilst an ADS feature is active.
-However, testing to verify this shall be performed at the request of the technical service."
+Tests do not have to be performed in ADS mode providing the manufacturer can demonstrate to the Type Approval Authority that the same level of compliance is achieved whilst an ADS feature is active.
+However, testing to verify this shall be performed at the request of the Type Approval Authority."

 Annex 8, paragraph 2.1., amend to read: